wordofwarning/wordofwarning.org/hab/index.md

 <a href="http://greenroomarts.org" target="_blank">greenroom</a>'s key partner for over a decade, hÅb aims to maintain its legacy — working in collaboration with a range of [partners](/hab/partners) to produce showing [opportunities](/hab/opportunities), platforms, and artist development projects including: [Divergency](/hab/divergencymcr), [Domestic](/hab/domestic), [Emergency](/hab/emergency), [Haphazard](/hab/haphazard), [Turn](/hab/turn), and [Works Ahead](/hab/worksahead).

 Essentially industry-facing, we work with [artists, colleagues, venues, and others](/hab/partners) to create the best possible opportunities for new work to flourish.

-Following on from the <a href="https://gm-artisthub.co.uk" target="_blank">GM Artist Hub</a> advisory sessions (2020-23), we're now offering FREE 30-minute [advice sessions](/hab/advice) with Tamsin Drury via Zoom on Monday mornings (excluding Bank Holidays).
+We also offer FREE 30-minute [advice sessions](/hab/advice) with Tamsin Drury via Zoom on Mondays (excl.
+Bank Holidays).

 Supported using public funding by <a href="https://www.artscouncil.org.uk/how-we-invest-public-money/2023-26-Investment-Programme" target="_blank">Arts Council England</a>, hÅb is also:<br>**a** core <a href="http://divergencymcr.org" target="_blank">Divergency</a> partner — encouraging diversity in Live Art;<br>**a** lead <a href="http://manchesterindependents.org" target="_blank">Manchester Independents</a> partner — celebrating GM artists;<br>**a** <a href="http://gm-artisthub.co.uk" target="_blank">GM Artist Hub</a> partner;<br>**a** Greater Manchester LGBTQ+ Arts & Culture Network member;<br>**a** <a href="http://liveartuk.org" target="_blank">Live Art UK</a> member — supporting & developing Live Art infrastructure.